Nuthannn/Stock-analysis-and-prediction/README.md

 # Stock-analysis-and-prediction
-Predicting a stock price using decision tree and linear regression
+Predicting a stock price using decision tree and linear regression after analysing the performance history of the stock